skyzyx/resume-jessika-parman/README.md

 * Worked with logistics companies to ensure on-time deliveries; performed quality control to ensure customer satisfaction; materials were project-specific.
 Ensured that the team always had the correct materials on-hand for jobs, and avoided tying-up unsellable inventory.
 Sold leftover scrap materials online.
 Operated the turf cutter so that the team could cut-to-spec.

 * Vendor events: Performed cost analysis, booth design and supplies, and scheduling the booth team/equipment.
 A $2,500-5,000 event generated 50 leads (avg).
-Roughly 20 were qualified leads @ $5,000+ per job.
+Roughly 20 were qualified leads @ $5,000+ per job (= $100,000 at the low end).
 Up-sold additional products and services.

 * Completed a full CRM implementation.
 Managed the sales funnel from the website, and engaged with customers to qualify the leads.
 Aligned with owner's vision for online leads, filter of hot/cold leads, and setting-up consultation appointments.